skyvers/Aged-care/readme.md

 # 3. Low Code Extension

+As we already explained about the low code extension at the beginning of the tutorial.

+In this section, we will work on collaboration and configuration of the local environment.
+After that, we will do some editing in the XML files, which will change the lists, views, and layout of our application.
+So, this step will enable us to test and deploy our application locally on our own (or another machine).

-[Dev Guide](https://skyvers.github.io/skyve-dev-guide/) - Will help you learn and understand about our development.
+For more detail visit our [Dev Guide](https://skyvers.github.io/skyve-dev-guide/) - which will help you learn and understand about our development.
 It also covers most [Skyve Framework](https://skyve.org) elements and concepts.
 There are many real examples for you to refer to also.

 ## 3.1 Collaboration